Annual Symposium on Positive Aging

-Attendees select one workshop from a variety of offerings; topics include food, dance, literature, mindfulness, memory, and combating loneliness.
-Small group or breakout sessions will create opportunities for conversations and connections, and a movement session will be incorporated into the day.
-Don’t miss this special event!
+Attendees selected one workshop from a variety of offerings; topics include food, dance, literature, mindfulness, memory, and combating loneliness.
+Small group or breakout sessions will create opportunities for conversations and connections, and a movement session was incorporated into the day.

-This year’s Symposium on Positive Aging is generously sponsored by 305 West End Assisted Living, Inspīr Senior Living, and the New Jewish Home.
+The 2020 Symposium on Positive Aging was generously sponsored by 305 West End Assisted Living, Inspīr Senior Living, the New Jewish Home, and Renewal Care.

 Resilience Through the Written Word